A Sayulita travel guide like no other, and other tips from someone who got “trapped” here

 Thanks a lot for reaching out!
 I now live full-time in Sayulita and loving it.
 At first, I didn’t think I will like it because it was too small (I usually find myself overwhelmed with small towns like this) but it’s been working great for me.
 I love living here!

 I just started creating a few contents about Sayulita so if you have more questions that weren’t answered here, please feel free to send me a message via Instagram.
 If you ever make it here, I’d love to take you for coffee!
 Good luck!

 Sayulita is currently where I live.
 I traveled here three years ago and never left.
 The vibe here is so different that you barely can differentiate between traveling and living here – everyone knows each other.
 There is a deep desire to be involved in the community

 The bulk of my round the world travels involve living with local families, which I mostly did in South American countries like Colombia and Argentina.
 I also did a few in the Middle East where I stayed with a Jordanian family for 5 weeks to teach English.
-When I first arrived in Mexico, my goal was to do more local content for my blog but the branding of my personal travel blog is way different than what I have in mind.
-With this, starting another website was the smartest thing to do so I grabbed my camera, went around town, and began filming the local life, which you can all find on Youtube.
-The videos are in Spanish since I want to keep the authenticity of the people living here but they all have English subtitles.
-I hope you enjoy them!

 Where is Sayulita?